Scott3142/python-programming/codelabs/getting-started.md

 if you're on Windows and using Powershell.
 Throughout this section, the first part of the command (either `user@host:~$` for Linux or `PS C:\Users\User>` for Windows) is not to be typed into the command line.
 This is just to illustrate to you what the full prompt should look like in each case.

 If you get an error saying that `python3` is not recognised as a command, [make sure it's installed](https://www.python.org/downloads/).

+Positive
+: **Note:** <br><br> If you are using Atom as a development environment, you can run your Python programs from inside the editor with the `script` package.
+Once you have installed the `script` package, you can run your program with `Ctrl-Shift-B`.
+More information on the `script` package can be found [here](https://atom.io/packages/script).

 ### The terminal in Linux